Overview

 Successor and Lead Litigant

 BDT Investments Inc. is the successor to Lisa, S.A.
-Initially a financial supporter, BDT acquired all of Lisa’s shares and legal rights through a settlement agreement.
+After initially supporting Lisa financially, BDT acquired all of Lisa’s shares and legal rights through a settlement agreement.

-BDT continues to pursue restitution through litigation in both Panama and Guatemala, aiming to recover unpaid dividends and restore full shareholder rights.
+BDT continues to pursue restitution in both Panama and Guatemala, seeking recovery of withheld dividends and restoration of Lisa’s shareholder rights across all Avícola Villalobos entities.